Should you experience a problem with mounting and/or exploring backups, please follow these steps to troubleshoot such issues.

 - Make sure the folder where the backup is placed has full permission (read/write access):

-For more information, see this article for Windows XP or this article for other versions/editions of Windows.
+For more information, see this article for different versions of Windows

 - Make sure that archive is consistent (all the backup files are in the same location) if it is an Incremental backup chain.